-I currently have 7 sweet hens, well 6 sweet, one little pecker.
-Update - we lost Bells the last weekend of January to a hawk.
+I started with 7 sweet hens, well 6 sweet, one little pecker.
+Update - we lost Bells in Jan 2017 to a hawk.
 So we now just have 6 sweet little hens.
 I was very sad, felt terrible about it, but if there was a chicken to lose, Bells would be my pick.
 The little flock is very mellow now.
 I asked them if they actually put out hit on Bells and paid off the hawk as she was a bit aggressive with the other chickens.
+It took a while before the girls would go back out into the garden and they stopped laying eggs for a while.
 In April we added netting over the garden area and now the girls can free range happily again.

-I got all of them in Mach 2016.
-Its my first time with chickens and I have been surprised by how social they are and how much personality they each have.
+I picked them up them in Mach 2016 from Shiptons Big R. Its my first time with chickens and I have been surprised by how social they are and how much personality they each have.
 Here are some pics of the girls.

 To learn more about the Rustic Roost please go to my coop page at: https://www.backyardchickens.com/a/sweet-peas-rustic-roost